Caro996/Telling-stories-with-data/final_project_CarolineZHU.md

 <img src="Emotions of Arc.jpg" width="600"/>
 </p>
 The whole story is divided into 6 big elements or scenarios of smaller story points:
-Scenario 1: Women's low representation in Grammy in history.
+**Scenario 1**: Women's low representation in Grammy in history.
-Scenario 2: Women's low representation in Grammy in recent years.
+**Scenario 2**: Women's low representation in Grammy in recent years.
-Scenario 3: Gender Discrimination is not limited to Grammy, but across the whole industry.
+**Scenario 3**: Gender Discrimination is not limited to Grammy, but across the whole industry.
-Scenario 4: Reasons for Women's low representation in Grammy.
+**Scenario 4**: Reasons for Women's low representation in Grammy.
             Reason 1: Sexual harassment and objectification.
             Reason 2: Ageism requirements on female artists.
             Reason 3: Male-dominated jury.
-Scenario 5: Why Grammys are so important to artists.
+**Scenario 5**: Why Grammys are so important to artists.
-Scenario 6: Call to action to support women music creators and industry workers.
+**Scenario 6**: Call to action to support women music creators and industry workers.

 ## ***Scenario 1️⃣***
 **First woman wining Grammy in 1959: Ella fitzgerald**